I am a student of life and of history. By studying the past, we prepare for the future.

-This study would seem to indicate that if we expect native bees to do more of the work honey bees have been doing, farming practices will have to change.
+This indicates that if we expect native bees to do more of the work honey bees have been doing, farming practices will have to change.
 Some things that can be done are: allow cover crops to flower, put strips of flowering plants between fields, and leave areas of undisturbed soil.
 Leaving dead trees and creating hedgerows, making nesting boxes, planting more diverse crops and using less pesticides would also be beneficial for native bees.

 - Avoid Pesticides: they are harmful to bees